Snow White vs the BBFC – the Disney classic that was deemed too scary for under-16s

 Snow White & The Seven Dwarfs

 Despite Snow White’s cultural cachet, the distributor sought clarity that the film wasn’t as objectionable as some of the scarier A-certificate films around and requested that the censors grant a U certificate for the re-release.
-The BBFC watched the film again and stuck to its guns, this time citing cuts that the studio could make to make it suitable for U audiences.
+The BBFC watched the film again and stuck to its guns, this time recommending certain cuts.
 These included sound effects and snippets of Snow White’s journey through the woods, the Queen’s transformation, and the climactic scene where the witch falls to her death.

 This led to some confusion about the film’s certification for that re-release – it was U in some cinemas and A in others.
 In 1964, when Disney came to release the film in UK cinemas again, it relented and made the suggested cuts to the scariest scenes, which largely involved taking out screams and sound effects rather than the peril itself.
-The cut version was granted a U certificate.
+The BBFC passed the cut version with a U certificate.

 OUR BEST EVER SUBSCRIPTION OFFER!

 The next time Disney brought the film to the BBFC was for its 50th-anniversary re-release in the late 1980s.
-By then, the board had rebranded itself as the British Board of Film Classification and overhauled the certificate system, replacing A with the advisory PG certificate and adding new compulsory 15 and 18 certificates.
+By then, the board had rebranded itself as the British Board of Film Classification.
+It also overhauled its certificate system, replacing A with the advisory PG certificate and adding new compulsory 15 and 18 certificates.

 But this time, examiners waived the 1964 cuts and passed the film with a U certificate, with notes on the decision referring to the cultural context of the film.
 By this stage, everyone knew Snow White And The Seven Dwarfs, and in any case, the kids watching it in 1987 had much more experience of animation and media than those in 1937.
 And frankly, anxieties about what children saw were much further along than a few scary bits in an animated classic.